Height at Outlet Zone with respect to Area of Tank Solution

 How to calculate Height at Outlet Zone with respect to Area of Tank?

-The Height at Outlet Zone with respect to Area of Tank is the distance from the top to the bottom of the tank at outlet zone is calculated using Outer Height = Falling Speed*Height of Crack*Area/Discharge.
+The Height at Outlet Zone with respect to Area of Tank formula is defined as the distance from the top to the bottom of the tank at outlet zone is calculated using Outer Height = Falling Speed*Height of Crack*Area/Discharge.
 To calculate Height at Outlet Zone with respect to Area of Tank, you need Falling Speed (v'), Height of Crack (h), Area (A) & Discharge (Q).
 With our tool, you need to enter the respective value for Falling Speed, Height of Crack, Area & Discharge and hit the calculate button.
 You can also select the units (if any) for Input(s) and the Output as well.

 How many ways are there to calculate Outer Height?

 In this formula, Outer Height uses Falling Speed, Height of Crack, Area & Discharge.
-We can use 4 other way(s) to calculate the same, which is/are as follows -
+We can use 3 other way(s) to calculate the same, which is/are as follows -

-• Outer Height = Falling Speed*Detention time
+• Outer Height = Falling Speed*Detention Time h

 • Outer Height = (Length*Width*Height of Crack*Falling Speed)/Discharge